.ag: Second and third level registrations

 There are no restrictions on who can register.

 Domain hacks

 In addition to its original intended use as a country code, the .ag domain has been marketed for use for agriculture-related sites, and for sites referencing the atomic symbol for silver, Ag.

 It also has a potential use for other domain hacks for English words that end in -ag.
-The Heritage Foundation uses .ag for URL shortening (herit.ag).
+The Heritage Foundation uses .ag for URL shortening (herit.ag), as well as The Association of Former Students of Texas A&M University (tx.ag).